Belong. Connect. Grow.

 Food For Families

-Rosh Chodesh Study and Discussion: “Rebekah, Our Second Matriarch” (in person and via Zoom)
+Rosh Chodesh Potluck Brunch, Study and Discussion — The Book of Esther (in person and via Zoom)

 Stitch-A-Thon